Naan-e Afghani

 Variations

-Kabul classical (yeast + flour + yogurt + nigella + sesame); a richer version brushes with butter after baking; some bakers add fennel seed alongside nigella; whole-wheat version uses 50% whole wheat for nutty depth; sweet breakfast version adds 2 tbsp sugar and is brushed with honey after baking.
+Kabul classic (yeast + flour + yogurt + nigella + sesame); a richer version brushes with butter straight from the oven; some bakers add caraway or fennel seed alongside the nigella; a whole-wheat version uses about 50% whole wheat for nutty depth and chew; a sweet breakfast version adds 2 tbsp sugar and is brushed with honey after baking.
 The bread keeps 2 days wrapped in cloth at room temperature.

 On the Palate